sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - Select `Connect to Host`
             - Select `Add New SSH Host`
             - Write the command to ssh into the remote EC2 as follows `ssh -i "absolute_path_to_.pem_key" user@hostame` eg: `ssh -i "C:/Downloads/de-demo-ec2.pem" ubuntu@ec2-34-239-182.compute-1.amazonaws.com` Press Enter
-            - Then goto the .config file and you will find the config for this remote machine appended automatically, you can change the host if required.
+            - Then goto the .config file and you will find the config for this remote machine appended automatically, you can change the host if required to something simpler like `de-demo` etc.
             - Then Goto the `Remote Explorer icon` on the left panel of VSCode
             - Now you can connect to the remote server you just created via VSCode
             - Access config file to change the public ip address by clicking on the `connect to new Window` button next to the ssh server connection in the `Remote Explorer icon` on the left panel of VSCode